nicholaschiasson/inglix/README.md

 In inglix, you do not capitalize the first letter of a sentence or even those of proper nouns!
 Every version of a letter, that is to say uppercase and lowercase, is reserved intentionally to express words phonetically.
 This allows for inglix to be much, much simpler than English, and even strip down the alphabet a good deal.

-Perhaps the best way to get started reading and writing inglix is to not think of letters in terms of uppercase and lowercase anymore at all, but rather as a set of unique letters each with a resulting sound (some of which happen to only be accessible via a letter on the keyboard in tandem with the shift key :sweat_smile:).
+Perhaps the best way to get started reading and writing inglix is to not think of letters in terms of uppercase and lowercase anymore at all, but rather as a set of unique letters each with a resulting sound (some of which happen to only be accessible via a letter on the keyboard in tandem with the shift key 😅).

 ### Proper Nouns